MStoreide/Simplification-Algorithms/README.md

 R = Rugged

+M = Manifold
+Manifold geometry means that .
+Meshes with this characteristic is denoted M after the object name.

 NM = NonManifold
 For some algorithms it was not necessary to have manifold geometry, so the repository contains both manifold and nonmanifold versions of some geometry.
-They are denoted NM.
+They are denoted with NM after the object name.

 ### Algorithm Names:
+Specficiation of which simplification approach has been used is at the end of each object-name.
+They are denoted as follows:

 D = Decimation